<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[send]]></category>

 <p>And here one example of why I consider QlandkarteGT the best progam for planning!
-You can put the Openmtbmap as an overlay over your existing Geotiff Rastermaps.
+You can put the OpenMTBMap as an overlay over your existing Geotiff Rastermaps.
 Great to see eventual shortcomings in the OSM data and to find out where you should go next for mapping.
-The raster maps displayed on the following screenshot is copyrighted by the <a href="http://www.geodaten.bayern.de/" target="_blank">LVA Bayern.<br />
+The raster maps displayed on the following screenshot is copyrighted by the <a href="https://www.geodaten.bayern.de/" target="_blank" rel="noopener">LVA Bayern.<br />

 </a></p>